Spiritual Companions 2018-19

 David Cartwright - Dallas, TX

 David is the Senior Minister at First Christian Church in Duncanville, TX.
 He has served in Pastoral Ministry for 33 years with congregations in Texas, Louisiana, North Carolina and Iowa.
 This is his fourth year as Spiritual Companion for the Dallas XPLOR house.
 David has been a trained Spiritual Director for 13 years and has served as an adjunct Faculty member with HeartPaths DFW which trains and provides supervision for Spiritual Directors throughout the area.
 He is Chair of the North Texas Area Committee on the Ministry and serves on the Regional Committee on the Ministry.
-He and his wife, Dani, have a daughter and are expecting their first grandchild soon.
+He and his wife, Dani, have a daughter and recently welcomed their first grandchild.

 Linda Idoine - Hiram-Mantua, OH